 In the case of work experience, less is more.
 When people ask how to write a curriculum vitae that is good, including the most relevant work experience is vital.
 Especially if you have accumulated many roles.
 Include just the past 5 jobs or past 10 years of work experience.
 If there are irrelevant roles in your work history, don’t leave any out since it can look odd if there are any gaps in your employment.

-Unless it directly affects your ability to do the job, you can leave out additional details on your CV like age, religious beliefs or even if you're married.
-If you choose to reveal this after you get the job (congrats!), that's your choice.
-But on the CV, it's initially unnecessary.
-By doing so, employers will judge your ability to do the job based on your merits and not on any personal characteristics.
+Unless it directly affects your ability to do the job, you can leave out additional details on your CV like age, religious beliefs or even if you’re married.
+If you choose to reveal this after you get the job (congrats!), that’s your choice.
+Employers will judge your ability to do the job based on your merits and not on any personal characteristics.